pkic/pkic.org/content/wg/pkimm/charter.md

 - Define and maintain the PKI maturity assessment methodology including assessment report
 - Collect feedback from participants and interested parties regarding the PKI maturity model and assessment process
 - Collaborate on reviews of the PKI maturity model, such as model revisions and feedback from participants and interested parties
+- Create assessment tools and applications to support the assessment process

 Out of scope is:
 - Performing assessment of the PKI
-- Development of assessment applications or software related to PKI maturity model or assessment methodology

 ## Objectives and goals